uwspstar/FullStack/CSharp/readme.md

 - PUT	```Update/Replace```	404 (Not Found), unless you want to update every resource in the entire collection of resource.
 200 (OK) or 204 (No Content).
 Use 404 (Not Found), if ID not found or invalid.
 - PATCH	```Partial Update/Modify```	404 (Not Found), unless you want to modify the collection itself.
 200 (OK) or 204 (No Content).
 Use 404 (Not Found), if ID not found or invalid.
 - DELETE	Delete	404 (Not Found), unless you want to delete the whole collection — use with caution.
 200 (OK).
 404 (Not Found), if ID not found or invalid.
+### Why can we exclude explicit type parameters when using the generic extension methods?
+- C#'s type inference system automatically determines the correct type